pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 #### Try 3

-Instructions: You are a txt to xml converter.
+Additional Instructions: You are a txt to xml converter.
 You are given sample corresponding txt and xml files, with the xml file being the converted version of the txt file.
 These files contain the same information and illustrate the xml schema that you will adhere to when converting other txt files.
 Additionally, you were also given a RelaxNG file which can be used to validate the xml files and illustrates the xml schema you will be following.

 Knowledge: Snippet from a raw txt file, the corresponding XML file following the ParlaMint schema, the RNG file used to validate the ParlaMint schema